Endeavour Forum

-The Endeavour Forum is listed on the Australian National Women's Register as a lobby group and as a women's rights organisation.
+The Endeavour Forum is listed on the Australian National Women's Register as a lobby group and as a "women's rights organisation".
+Formerly known as "Women Who Want to be Women", it is now known as Endeavour Forum because the organisation recognised that men comprised a significant proportion of their membership and therefore their original name was inappropriate.

 Lobbying

 The Endeavour Forum campaigns against abortion with Francis being the Australian representative of the Coalition on Abortion/Breast Cancer.
+However, abortion in Australia has been decriminalised throughout Australia's various states and territories.

 The Endeavour Forum has raised concerns regarding Islam in Australia and its radicalisation.

-The organisation is a partner of the Coalition for Marriage in advancing the "No" case, associated with the Australian Marriage Law Postal Survey.
+The organisation was a partner of the Coalition for Marriage in advancing the "No" case, associated with the Australian Marriage Law Postal Survey.
+As with the decriminalisation and liberalisation of abortion in Australia, it ultimately failed to prevent the recognition of same-sex marriage in Australia regardless.